• Skip to primary navigation

 Easy Vegan Mincemeat Recipe

-I adore the idea of roasting chestnuts by candlelight and boiling Christmas Puddings for six hours.
+I adore the idea of roasting chestnuts by candlelight and boiling Christmas puddings for six hours.
 As I get older, the meaning of Christmas takes on a greater significance.
 It is a time to spend with your loved ones, appreciative of what you have, and not dwelling on what you don’t have.
-To play Christmas Carols and to gild walnuts, stringing them to the tree.
+To play Christmas carols and to gild walnuts, stringing them to the tree.
 Satsumas in Stockings.
-A glass of Sherry and a Mince Pie left out for Saint Nicholas.
+A glass of Sherry and a Mince pie left out for Saint Nicholas.
 Sugar Plums and Plum Pudding.

 A Jar of Mincemeat